 Can I go into a Latter-day Saint temple?

 The temples are private due to the worship that takes place within.
 Many of the ceremonies that occur are very symbolic and sacred.
-Due to the importance of the ceremonies inside, the temples are not always available for the public eye.
+Due to the importance of the ceremonies inside, the temples are not always available to the public eye.
 Only Latter-Day Saints, with special recommendations of worthiness, may enter operational temples.

 Did you know?

-Members of The Church of Jesus Christ of Latter-Day Saints prefer not to be called “mormons” anymore?
+Members of The Church of Jesus Christ of Latter-day Saints prefer not to be called “mormons” anymore?
 The term “mormon” is a nickname comes from a book of scripture called “The Book of Mormon: Another Testament of Christ.”
 Learn more.

 The word Mormon is fine to use in proper names, like the Book of Mormon, or in historical expressions like the Mormon Trail.
 But we ask that you refer to us as “Latter-day Saints” or “members of the restored Church of Jesus Christ.”